The journal: education

 Practical Takeaways

-Understand the full signal logic: What Is a Liquidity Sweep? covers why sweeps matter, and What Is an iFVG? explains the entry trigger.
+Understand the full setup logic: What Is a Liquidity Sweep? covers why sweeps matter, and What Is a Bias Flip? explains the entry trigger.
 Or join the free LSTrades Discord and watch sessions play out in real-time.